SwarnaSharpa/Pipeline_Demo/README.md

  Steps -

-1. Open the url of the Jenkins server using <Jenkins Instance IP Address>:8080
+1. Open the url of the Jenkins server using {Jenkins Instance IP Address}:8080
 2. Create a pipeline job and make it parametized, name the parameter as "WebServer" and provide the default value as the web server instance's ip address.
 3. Scroll down to the Pipeline section and select Definition combo box as "Pipeline script" and copy the contents of Jenkinsfile inside the Script section.